caique/revolut-bank/README.md

 - Returns 409 (CONFLICT) when the email is already used by another account.
 - Returns 400 (BAD REQUEST) when email field is null or empty.

+### GET /accounts/{email}
+Retrieve the account details for a given email.

+- Returns 200 (CREATED) and the most recent details of the source account in the response body when an account exists for the submitted email.
+- Returns 404 (NOT FOUND) when there is no account for the submitted email.

 ### POST /transfers
 Transfer a certain amount from a source account to a destination account.
 The consumer must provide the source email, the destination email, and the amount to be transferred in the request body.